-In 1814 and 1815, inventor Robert Fulton built the first war steamer, known both as Fulton and Demologos.
+n 1814 and 1815, inventor Robert Fulton built the first war steamer, known both as Fulton and Demologos.
 The catamaran steam frigate was completed after Fulton’s death and delivered to the Navy in June 1816.
-Over the years, experimentation of steam propulsion occurred but steam-powered ships were required to still have sails.
-The Navy officially transitioned from sails to steam in the 1890s with the first battleships, Maine and Texas.
-After the destruction of Maine in Havana Harbor, Texas proved her might during the Battle of Santiago where the Spanish fleet was annihilated.
+Over the next few years, experimentation on steam propulsion was ongoing, however, steam-powered ships were required to still have sails.
+The Navy officially transitioned from sails to steam in the late 1800s.
+After the destruction of battleship Maine in Havana Harbor, Cuba, battleship Texas proved its might during the Battle of Santiago during the Spanish-American War.

-On April 2, 1917, the U.S. joined World War I after years of neutrality.
-The most significant contribution of the Surface Navy during the war was the escort and transport of 2 million U.S. Soldiers to France.
+On 2 April 1917, the U.S. joined World War I after years of neutrality.
+The most significant contribution of the Surface Navy during the "Great War" was the escort and transport of 2 million U.S. Soldiers to France.